IBM/aspera-cli/docs/README.erb.md

 ERROR -- net.ssh.authentication.agent: could not connect to ssh-agent: pageant process not running
 ```

-This means that you don't have such an ssh agent running, then:
+This means that you don't have such an SSH agent running, then:

 * check env var: `SSH_AGENT_SOCK`
-* check if the ssh key is protected with a passphrase
+* check if the SSH key is protected with a passphrase (then, use the `passphrase` SSH option)
 * [check the manual](https://net-ssh.github.io/ssh/v1/chapter-2.html#s2)
-* To disable use of `ssh-agent`, use the option `ssh_option` like this:
+* To disable the use of `ssh-agent`, use the option `ssh_options` like this:

 ```bash
 <%=cmd%> server --ssh-options=@ruby:'{use_agent: false}' ...